allegro/ralph/docs/data_migration.md

 # Data imports

 It is possible to import data from various formats (e.g.: csv, xml, etc.).
-This can be achieved by graphical interface (GUI) and command line (CLI).
+It can be achieved by graphical interface (GUI) and command line (CLI).

 ## CLI import